On the rate of convergence of loop-erased random walk to SLE(2): An estimate for Green's functions

 \begin{lemma} If $B$ is a planar Brownian motion and $S$ is a planar simple random walk, there exists a constant $c>0$ such that for every $n\geq 0$, every $r\geq 1$,

 and

 \end{lemma}

 \begin{proof}[Proof of Lemma~\ref{exitestimate.nowlemma}] We assume throughout the proof that $B$ and $S$ are coupled as in Theorem~\ref{kmt}.
 Recall that in this section, $S$ represents random walk run at twice the usual speed.
 The main difficulty in deriving the optimal estimate lies in the fact that there are a number of different kinds of configurations that can make $\big|\log|B_T| - \log|S_{\tau}|\,\big|$ very large, for instance the rare events of Theorem~\ref{kmt} or the event that $T$ is unusually large.
-To obtain a precise estimate, we fix $\eps >0$ and define
+To obtain a precise estimate, we fix $\eps >0$, consider a grid domain $D$ with $\inrad(D)=R>0$, and define